-A visit to Buffalo Zoo would seem incomplete without a stop to see the elephants, inside or outside depending on the weather: they reside in a historical elephant house and seem happiest when they are outdoors in their yard with some elephant-sized sun umbrellas.
+A visit to Buffalo Zoo would seem incomplete without a stop to see the giraffes, inside or outside depending on the weather: they reside in a really tall giraffe house and seem happiest when they are outdoors in their yard with soaking up some rays.
 People who live near the Zoo in the Parkside neighborhood regularly see the giraffes stretching their necks to peek over the top of their enclosure.

 CandyAnn the Mule